Statement of Purpose

 Trust underpins the strong relationships that exist between staff and pupils.
 The good social skills modelled by staff permeate throughout the school.
 This helps pupils build their self-esteem and interact positively with others.

 Our students thrive in a safe and inclusive environment where their specific special educational needs are met.
 Our students access a broad curriculum and leave school with skills and qualifications required for future educational, career or personal aspirations and into adulthood.

 Our students not only leave with a range of qualifications, but with instilled British Values and a positive ethos, which will allow them to be well respected citizens.
 Students will feel fully prepared to successfully transition into adulthood; there is a huge focus on preparing students for adulthood from Year 7.
 At Howard House School, we take all the necessary measures to ensure we have 0% NEETS.

 We use forms of planning which is consistent and enables the core business of our school – teaching and learning, to be effective.
 Assessment is frequent and rigorous.
-All staff are told they are Leaders and to inspire not just students, but other staff members.
+All staff are encouraged to see themselves as leaders of learning and to inspire not just students, but other staff members.
 SLT at all levels follow a robust monitoring schedule, including lesson observations, learning walks, work scrutiny, student surveys and curriculum review, so they can evaluate and review the provision and make necessary amendments and improvements to ensure all students’ needs are being met.